Tomashpil: Tomashpil Jews

-Industries and enterprises
+Economy

 There is a sugar plant and textile industries in Tomashpil.
-The sugar factory was built in the beginning of the 20th century and it still operational 3 months out of the year when the sugar crop comes in.
+A first sugar factory was built in 1857 but was set on fire in 1866.
+A new sugar factory was built in 1873, with status approved on 11 July 1875, whose director was the French engineer Louis Willaime (1846-1904).
+It is still operational 3 months out of the year when the sugar crop comes in.
 The biggest deposit of sawn stone in Ukraine is situated in Vinnytsia oblast 10 km from Tomashpil.